iredmail/docs/en_US/howto/1-enable.smtps.md

 [TOC]

+!!! attention

+    Since iRedMail-1.5.0, smtps is enabled by default.

 ### Why iRedMail doesn't enable SMTPS (SMTP over SSL) by default

 SMTPS is deprecated, so iRedMail disable it by default.